William Gibson (playwright): Work as playwright

 1984 marked the debut of Raggedy Ann: The Musical Adventure, a dark fantasy about a sickly little girl who's whisked away on a quest to evade death, featuring the titular doll from popular children's stories, and songs by Sesame Streets Joe Raposo.
 The show traveled to Russia, where it was a smash-hit the following year under the title Rag Dolly, and then it closed on Broadway in 1986 with only 15 previews and 5 performances.
 Thanks to bootleg recordings, the show went on to garner a cult reputation on the internet.

 Other published works

 In 1973, Gibson published A Season in Heaven, an account of his studies with Maharishi Mahesh Yogi in Punta Umbria and La Antilla, Spain.
-In 1954, Gibson published a novel, The Cobweb, set in a psychiatric hospital resembling the Menninger Clinic; in 1955, the novel was adapted as a movie by Metro-Goldwyn-Mayer.
+In 1954, Gibson published the novel The Cobweb, set in a psychiatric hospital resembling the Menninger Clinic; in 1955, the novel was adapted as a movie by Metro-Goldwyn-Mayer.

 Family and later life

-Gibson married Margaret Brenman-Gibson, a psychotherapist and biographer of Odets, in 1940.
-After 1954, the couple would later move from Topeka, Kansas to Stockbridge, Massachusetts, where Margaret took a position as a psychoanalyst.
-Brenman-Gibson died in 2004, leaving behind her husband and their two sons, Daniel and Thomas.
+Gibson married Margaret Brenman-Gibson, a psychotherapist and biographer of Clifford Odets, in 1940.
+After 1954, the couple moved from Topeka, Kansas, to Stockbridge, Massachusetts, where Margaret took a position as a psychoanalyst.
+She died in 2004.